fjall-rs/sfa/README.md

 ## Stable disk format

-The disk format will be stable as of 1.0.0.
+The disk format is stable as of 1.0.0.

 Future breaking changes will result in a major version bump.